RudenkoBogdan/pbhstat/README.md

 ## 📈 Plotting Constraints with PBHbounds

-To overlay your calculated mass function with observational constraints, use the PBHbounds repository.
+To overlay your calculated mass function with observational constraints, use the [PBHbounds](https://github.com/bradkav/PBHbounds/tree/master) repository.

-**Save your mass function to the PBHbounds directory:**
+**Save your mass function to the location of your PBHbounds directory:**

 ```python
 from pbhstat.plot_utils import bounds_utility